 Candidates will be able to share information with you through this website.
 There will be a page for candidate manifestos with links to their own websites and a short video if they choose.
 In addition we will compile a joint manifesto in which each candidate will be able to include two A4 sides of their manifesto.
 This will be delivered to every home on the Electoral Roll.
 Further copies, if needed, will be available to collect from a central location.

 In previous years hustings have been arranged by each district.
 Now that the Island is one electoral district the old style hustings are unworkable.
-Instead we are looking at a different type of “meet the candidate” event and details will be released once confirmed.
+Instead we are organizing a ‘meet the candidates’ event at Beau Sejour on the 20 September.

 Our 2020 General Election will be significantly different from previous years.
 The Island will be one electoral district and electors will vote on an Island-wide basis.